itscliche11/Mark-Cyber/README.md

 - Created and ran a powershell script that creates new users and gives them usernames and passwords, an organisational unit and an employee ID.
 I've essentially used the powershell script to replicate a corporate network onboarding process.

+Performed the following tasks for conducting vulnerability scans with Nessus

+- installed and configured Nessus Essentials to perform credentialed vulnerability scans against Windows 10 Hosts

+- Implemented Vulnerability management function on sandbox networks: Discover, Prioritise, Assess, Report, Remediate, Verify

+- Conducted vulnerability assessments with Nessus; remediated vulnerabilities

+- Developed automated remediation process to preemptively deal with Vulnerabilities stemming from Windows updated and third party software.

 <h2>⏰Upcoming Projects</h2>

-  - Creating a File Integrity Monitor (June 13th)
+  - Creating a File Integrity Monitor (June 19th)

-  - Creating a Vulnerability Management Lab (June 17th)

 <h2>📜Certifications</h2>